-The Commission is to be contacted only if there is evidence that appears to support an institution's significant non-compliance with a requirement or standard.
+(2) to file a third-party comment at the time of Faulkner University's decennial review, or (3) to file a complaint against Faulkner University for alleged noncompliance with a standard or requirement.
 Normal inquiries about Faulkner University, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to Faulkner University and not to the Commission's office.

-LETTER FROM THE PRESIDENT
+LETTER FROM THE PRESIDENT:

-Dr. Michael D. Williams
+DR. BILLY D. HILYER